AESPS/operative-agent/README.md

 ## 🛠️ Agent-Managed Toolset

 > Just describe what you need — the agent decides which tool to deploy.
-> It’s like having an intern who actually gets things done.
+> It’s like having an personal bot who actually gets things done.

 ### 🔍 Recon
 | Tool | Description | Key Features |